zhengwei302/zhengwei302.github.io/_pages/about.md

 nav_order: 1
 ---

 I am a Postdoctoral Researcher at the KAIST Interaction Lab (KIXLAB), working with Prof. Juho Kim.
 I received my Ph.D. in Human-Computer Interaction from HKUST.
 My academic journey includes roles as a Visiting Researcher at the University of Chicago’s Knowledge Lab and as a Research Intern at Microsoft Research Asia HongKong (MSRA HK).
+Prior to entering academia, I worked professionally as a cinematographer, an experience that shapes my human-centric perspective on visual storytelling, spatial framing, and creative control.

 My research bridges Visual Analytics, Human-Centered AI (HCAI), and Extended Reality (XR).
 Driven by the principle of the "human–AI loop," I investigate how intent capture and collaborative feedback can enhance human agency.
 My current work focuses on two pillars: